perrykai/scripts_2_mirna_characterization_expression/2_create_expression_matrix_of_known_mirna/scripts/1_create_mirna_expression_df_literate/1_create_mirna_expression_df.md

 ## [1] 411 175
 ```

-These dimensions are what would be expected, because there are 411 mature sus scrofa miRNA sequences in miRBase
+These dimensions are what would be expected, because there are 411 mature sus scrofa miRNA sequences in miRBase,
 and there are 174 animals in the analysis, plus the miRNA column.

 Check that the correct miRNA name went with the correct data: